obafema/dareyio-pbl/Project22.md

 * Another way of accessing the Nginx app through browser is the use of **NodePort** which is a type of service that exposes the service on a static port on the node’s IP address and they range from 30000-32767 by default.

-Note: Here, you can only access the application on the **worker node** the pod is running on.
+Note: Here, you can only access the application with the IP address of the **worker node** the pod is running on.

 * The **nginx-service.yml** manifest file was edited to expose the Nginx service in order to be accessible to the browser by adding NodePort as a type of service: